lozzd/octopus-energy-rates-card/README.md

 * if the price is below `lowLimit`, then the row is coloured green
 * These are reversed if `exportrates` is set to `true` (export rates have only 3 colours, red, orange and green)
 * Cheapest rate is coloured in light green (above 0) / light blue (below 0)
-* If targetTimesEntities is included in the config, the target hours will be highlighted based on the configuration (last color definition wins if there are multiple matches)
+* If targetTimesEntities is included in the config, the target hours will be highlighted in Navy by default (can be changed via the config)

 #### Screenshots
 ![screenshot_1](assets/import.png)